The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 of values is 1:2.

-and Mother consist of equally 18 letters.
+consist of equally 18 letters.
 The 10 letters of RISU RISERE add 5 letters to both sides.
-In fact, the NS+FS of each half is
+In fact, the NS+FS of each half of 23 letters is divisible

 |